lassoan/SlicerSegmentationRecipes/SkinSurface2/README.md

 Recommended workflow
 --------------------

-- Use `Wrap solidify` effect (provided by `SegmentEditorExtraEffects` extension) with to segment outside air.
-Click anywhere in the outside air in slice views to segment the air.
-If not all areas are hightlighted then click in air regions that are not included and/or increase `Intensity tolerance` parameter.
-If segment leaks inside the tissue then click `Undo` and increase `Neighborhood size`.
+- Use `Threshold` and effect to create a segment that contains the head (skin and internal structures)
-- Use `Logical operators` effect / `Invert` operation to make the segment contain tissue instead of air
+- Use `Islands` effect's `Keep largest island` method to remove noise speckles
-- Use `Scissors` effect and `Smoothing` effect to remove artifacts and noise
+- Use `Wrap solidify` effect (provided by `SurfaceWrapSolidify` extension) to fill holes inside the segment.

 Example
 -------